TurboWarp/docs/docs/development/extensions/unsandboxed.md

 ## The block utility object

-When a sandboxed custom extension is run, all it receives is the arguments that the scripts provide.
+When a sandboxed custom extension is run, all it receives are the arguments that the scripts provided.
 It doesn't even know which sprite is executing it.
 We now introduce the second argument passed to block functions: BlockUtility.

 The BlockUtility object, conventionally called `util`, allows blocks in unsandboxed extensions to get direct access to the sprite that is running them using `util.target`.
 Similar to the VM, this is the actual object used internally.
 You have full access to it.